Biographies

 Coe's hospitalizations were the result of his religious zeal being misunderstood by the military and psychiatrists.

-Shares testimony of Bonkee where he received the healing mantle of George Jeffreys in London the day before George's death.
-Christ for all Nations or CFAN Orlando, Florida, USA
+Bonnke, Reinhard - DVD 4/19/2006 TV broadcast - www.bennyhinn.org - Shares testimony of Bonkee where he received the healing mantle of George Jeffreys in London the day before George's death.
+Christ for All Nations or CFAN, Orlando, Florida, USA - Africa missions headquarters - www.cfan.org info@cfan.org

 Branham, William (1909-1965) was a pauper who was ordained in the Baptist church and later baptized by the Holy Spirit.
 Owen Jorgensen has written 6 marvelous books of Branham's amazing life.
 God created Branham to be a second John the Baptist announcing His son's second coming.
 Branham was given a marvelous healing ministry with visions and the gift of knowledge.
 Branham teaches us to take scripture literally, to take Jesus at His word and NOT to doubt.
 A speck of dust in a clam creates a pearl.
 A speck of doubt prevents healing.
 A speck of BELIEF is an open door for Doctor Jesus to enter into our bodies with His healing power.
 Tucson Tabernacle, Tucson, Arizona, USA 1-520-623-0381

-Hammond, Frank and Ida Mae The Breaking of Curses www.thechildrensbread.net
+Hammond, Frank and Ida Mae (deceased) - The Breaking of Curses - www.thechildrensbread.net -

 The Hammonds share a story of a healing of mental illness in chapter 3 Personal Sin Curses.
 A farmer as a youth had committed an act of bestiality, which he believed to be an unforgivable sin.
 The guilt had driven him insane.
 The Holy Spirit revealed this act to the pastor, who counseled the man to share/confess his secret, to repent, to receive God's forgiveness, and to be delivered from the curse of mental illness.
 He became free.

-An autobiography of the entrance of the "nondenominational" Holy Spirit into Benny Hinn's life 12/22/73.
+Hinn, Benny - Good Morning Holy Spirit - www.bennyhinn.org - An autobiography of the entrance of the "nondenominational" Holy Spirit into Benny Hinn's life 12/22/1973.
 Benny was 21.
 He had just returned from attending a Kathryn Kuhlman healing service in Pittsburgh, Pennsylvania, USA where God had spoken to him.
 "My mercy is abundant on you."
-At first Benny experienced much opposition to his newfound "Protestant" associates and ideas from his Greek Orthodox family who had immigrated from Israel to Toronto, Canada.
+At 1st Benny experienced much opposition to his newfound "Protestant" associates and ideas from his Greek Orthodox family who had immigrated from Israel to Toronto, Canada.

-Copeland shares the sermons and stories of John G Lake (1870-1935).
+John G Lake - www.kcm.org - Kenneth Copeland shares sermons and stories of John G Lake (1870-1935).
 Lake lost 8 of his siblings before realizing that the enemy, Satan, wants us to be like himself, while God wants us to be like Himself.
 We choose.

-Liardon, Roberts John G Lake, The Complete Collection of His Life Teachings John G Lake is the father of the Healing Rooms Ministries.
+John G Lake, The Complete Collection of His Life Teachings by Robert Liardon - www.robertliardon.org - John G Lake is the father of the Healing Rooms Ministries.
 Actually there are 2 such.
 Both with power, but one seems to adhere to Lake's and the Christian Science teachings that hold to the concept that if you rely on medicine or doctors you have left your allegiance to God.
 There is a lot of merit in Lake's thinking, for 3 reasons.
 Many miracles occurred at the hand of Lake by the power of God.
 Second, in the absence of medical assistance due to poverty or location, one needs to be able to have recourse to a healing god.
 Third, one seldom develops his spiritual muscles and maturity by having every medical need taken care of by modern science.
-A highly recommended book for those looking for a challenge and those looking for miracles.. www.robertliardon.org
+A highly recommended book for those looking for a challenge and those looking for miracles..

-Roberts, Oral , author of Seed Faith, began a healing ministry after God healed him, as a youth, of tuberculosis, and later, after attending one of William Branham's services.
+Roberts, Oral (deceased) author of Seed Faith, began a healing ministry after God healed him, as a youth, of tuberculosis, and later, after attending one of William Branham's services.

 Solanus, Father (1870-1958) was a simplex priest, meaning he was not permitted to preach doctrinal sermons nor hear confessions.
 A diabetic child was brought to Father for his prayers.
 After prayers, he offered the child candy, which horrified the mother.
 However, the candy did no harm, for the daughter was healed. www.solanuscasey.org